GridPlus/lattice-connect/README.md

 By default, communication with all Lattices is routed through GridPlus' centralized cloud infrastructure.
 Although there is great care that goes into encrypting and securing these communication channels, we at GridPlus want your Lattice to be 100% yours, so we want to offer `lattice-connect` as an alternative to centralized message routing.
 This module exists to bridge connections between target Lattices and web applications (generally, but not limited to, applications that use the [`gridplus-sdk`](https://github.com/GridPlus/gridplus-sdk)). **If you are an advanced user, you can deploy this module yourself and change your Lattice's config to hook into your deployed instance.**

-This module contains both HTTP server and MQTT broker, so it can be used as a singular communication endpoint. *It is important that the process created by this module does not go down, as any lapse in availability can result in severed connections with Lattices subscribed to the MQTT broker.*
+This module contains both HTTP server and MQTT broker, so it can be used as a singular communication endpoint.

 ## 🏃 Installation and Usage